 The diaphragm is the sheet of muscle dividing the chest from the abdomen.
-Hiatal hernias are common and the risk of developing one increase as a person ages.
+Hiatal hernias are common and the risk of developing one increases as a person ages.

 Most hiatal hernias occur in people older than 50, but some children are born with them.